Colocasian/MazeGenerator/README.md

 make
 ```

-To remove the build files, just execute the following from the src directory:
+To remove the build files just execute the following from the `src/` directory:

 ```sh
 make clean
 ```

+## How to use

+After building, an executable named `mazer` will be present in the bin
+directory.
+To see how to use the command, run `path/to/mazer -h` or
+`path/to/mazer --help`.